elisemercury/Duplicate-Image-Finder/docs/parameters.rst

 By default, when searching for duplicates, difPy will run the comparison process by using its :ref:`Fast Search Algorithm (FSA)`.
 This algorithm can provide significant performance increases and time complexity reduction.

 FSA can only be leveraged when searching for duplicates, not for similar images.
-Therefore, it will only be enabled if the :ref:`similarity` parameter is set to ``"high"``, ``"normal"`` or if it is ``<= 200``.
+Therefore, it will only be enabled if the :ref:`similarity` parameter is set to ``"duplicates"`` or if it is manually set to ``0``.
 Even if ``fast_search`` is set to ``True``, as long as the :ref:`similarity` parameter does not comply with the above requirements, FSA will be disabled by difPy, as it might otherwise lead to inaccurate results.
-Please refer to FSA Best Practices for recommendations on how to best leverage FSA.

 ``True`` = (default) uses difPy's Fast Search Algorithm (FSA)